If you got a tax refund of $4,500, would you spend it or invest it?

-I just looked at my 401k account and I have the option to do a Roth 401K.
-What are your thoughts between traditional and Roth?
+In today’s post, we address a question from one of our clients, who says, “I just looked at my 401(k) account and I have the option to do a Roth 401(k).
+What are your thoughts between Traditional and Roth?”

 In short, young individuals (who are making relatively less income today compared to their future earnings) should opt for the Roth option.

-You’ll Save More Money
+You’ll Save More Money With a Roth

 When you put $18,000 into a traditional 401(k), you get a tax break.
 And that’s all well and great.
 But what are you going to do with that tax break?

-When you make a $18,000 contribution to your traditional 401(k), you’re not actually saving $18,000.
-You’re only really saving $13,500 (assuming a 25% future tax bracket).
+When you make an $18,000 contribution to your Traditional 401(k), you’re not actually saving $18,000.
+You’re really saving $13,500 (assuming a 25% future tax bracket).

 Traditional 401(k) contribution – tax refund today = less money in the future

-When you use a Roth account, you’re effectively increasing your retirement savings by your tax bracket (compared to a traditional 401(k) account).
+When you use a Roth account, you’re effectively increasing your retirement savings by your tax bracket (compared to a Traditional 401(k) account).
 Between state and Federal taxes, this means you can have more than twice as much money.

-In short, using a Roth account means that you’re saving more money.
+In short, using a Roth account means you’re saving more money.
 And when you save more money, you HAVE MORE MONEY!

-Unfortunately, you don’t usually get to take advantage of that tax treatment for forever.
-An RMDs mean you must take a certain amount of money out of the tax-advantaged account every year.
+RMDs require that you take a certain amount of money out of the tax-advantaged account every year.
 When that happens, the money taken out of the account loses its special tax treatment.

 You can avoid RMDs on your Roth 401(k) by rolling your Roth 401(k) into a Roth IRA.
-(This is not an option for traditional 401(k)s.
-If you roll your traditional 401(k) into a traditional IRA, you must still make RMDs.)
+This is not an option for a Traditional 401(k).
+If you roll your Traditional 401(k) into a Traditional IRA, you must still make RMDs.

 The Advantage of Not Having RMDs

 As a human being, you may be tempted to spend the entirety of your RMD money.
 After all, if you have to take money out of an account, why not spend it?
-And if you have even more money saved in non-RMDs accounts, that may be OK.

 But most people are dealing with a shortage of savings, not a surplus.
 And with the 401(k) as the foundation of their retirement, it may not make sense to spend money just because tax law requires you to move it out of an account.

-Because of human behavior, I like accounts without an RMD – like a Roth IRA.
-(Remember that you can roll your Roth 401(k) into a Roth IRA to avoid RMDs.)
+Because of human behavior, I like accounts without an RMD.
 With a Roth IRA, not spending money is the default option.
 Money only comes out of the Roth IRA when a conscious decision is made to spend money.
 With a Roth IRA, the default option is to save money.

 Pick the Roth